 Discouraging Them From Having Birthday Parties

 No more.
 I’d much rather keep it small and, in turn, more significant.
 For my daughter’s eighth birthday, I took her and a friend to a Broadway show.
 For my son’s upcoming birthday, we told him he could pick a place to visit in NYC he has never been (he chose the Freedom Tower) and we’d make a family day of it.
 I think birthdays should feel special, and stand out as a unique experience in celebration of their special day.
 Also, I'm tired of planning parties.
+Not Chaperoning School Trips

 I always chaperone one school trip, per kid, a year.
 Other than that?
 Nope.
 My kids won’t stop being disappointed by this, I’m sure, and I won’t fully be cured of the

-Should we have shown our 3-year-old Star Wars?
+Should we have shown our 3-year-old ?
 Probably not, but we watched it with her and fielded her questions and she, and her younger brother, have grown to be huge fans.
-We’re not showing them Jaws yet, though.
+We’re not showing them Star Wars Jaws yet, though.
 Not because it’s scary, but because they’re not quite old enough to quit fidgeting during the talky parts.
 Not Signing Them Up For Organized Sports

 multiple practices every week and weekends peppered with games.
 My kids are still young and haven’t yet developed any deep passions about much of anything (except dance: my daughter loves her ballet and tap classes).
 We will look for opportunities for them to try sports, but only if those pastimes don’t take over our calendar.
 I’m just not soccer mom material.

 But, if they get really interested in something and I can tell they totally love it, I’m all in.
 In the meantime, I’m fine with them not having a ton of extra-curricular activities while they’re in elementary school.